‘House Of Cards’ Season 5 Predictions: Here’s What To Expect From The New Season

 Watch out for Yates

 With the romantic aspect of their relationship over, in Season 4, Frank gave his blessing for Claire to continue seeing Yates.
-However, it might quickly transpire that he doesn’t have Claire’s best interests at heart and is, in fact, using her in order to get closer to the center of power, especially with Claire now set to be elected vice president.
+However, it may quickly transpire that he doesn’t have Claire’s best interests at heart and is in fact, using her in order to get closer to the center of power, especially with Claire now set to be elected vice president.
 Since his arrival on the show, Yates has remained a closely guarded character, after first appearing to be a friend to Frank, before ultimately sleeping with his wife.

-Of course, while Frank did give his blessing for Claire to see Yates, there’s always the potential for him to become jealous.
-Claire and Frank had been incredibly close for a number of years, and Frank might not take so well to seeing another man with his wife and decide to kill Yates or even Claire.
+Of course, whilst Frank did give his blessing for Claire to see Yates, there’s always the potential for him to become jealous.
+Claire and Frank had been incredibly close for a number of years and Frank may not take so well to seeing another man with his wife and decide to kill Yates or even Claire.

 House of Cards Season 5 Trailer is "Bringing the Terror" https://t.co/AJZea4Nv5X pic.twitter.com/M6F2MnHUsT